 The circular economy is a model, or more of a utopian vision of an economy that is ultimately closed loop.
 This closed loop mostly refers to material (closed by recycling or reduced consumption) and carbon (closed by renewable transition and efficiency gains or reduced consumption).
-The concept of circular economy began to circulate in EU around 2015 and this year and today stands as a pillar of the European Green Deal.
+The concept of a circular economy began to circulate in the EU around 2015 and this year and today stands as a pillar of the European Green Deal.

-I have written about the technology and innovation that it takes to actualise the circular economy throughout my degree in Denmark, a front-runner in global race to cultivate renewable energy technologies.
+I have written about the technology and innovation that it takes to actualise the circular economy throughout my degree in Denmark, a front-runner in the global race to cultivate renewable energy technologies.
 Though I am familiar with the concept from a technical standpoint, I had always been puzzled by the lack of societal focus in circular economy literature.
 A meaningful change in the behaviour of European society (consumption patterns) can undoubtedly compliment the technical advances that steer an economy from linearity to circularity, and at a relatively low cost compared to a solely technology drive approach.
 Two hands on the wheel will change direction faster than one.
 This deficiency of a societal dimension of the European circular economy is what I call a societal blindspot.